 Anchovies are a wonderful, magical secret ingredient in cooking – secret because you don’t have to see them or even know that they are present, but you’re likely to be wowed by the way they bring out the savory flavor, known as “umami,” in a dish.

 Marcella Hazan says, in her book The Essentials of Classic Italian Cooking: “Of all the ingredients used in Italian cooking, none produces headier flavor than anchovies…Chopped anchovy dissolving into the cooking juices of a roast divests itself of its explicit identity while it contributes to the meat’s depth of taste…”

-If you try this recipe I hope you’ll come back to leave rating and a review and let me know what you think.Print
+Here’s the recipe for Smothered Chicken with Vinegar.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think!Print

 Smothered Chicken with Vinegar

 The most fall-off-the-bone tender chicken, smothered with vegetables and flavorful rosemary, vinegar garlic sauce.

 - Yield: 5-6 1x

 Equipment: A heavy bottomed non-stick or cast iron skillet and a large heavy cast iron pot or Dutch oven with a lid.